Sawm-c/Sawm-c/README.md

 - 📖 Reading philosophy books, especially on **existentialism**, and pondering life’s big questions.
 - 🎧 Listening to a wide range of music — Vietnamese Rap (Táo, Low G,...), Imagine Dragons, Charlie Puth, and chill/indie tracks.
-- 🌲 Exploring Vietnam’s nature and culture — from trekking in **Cúc Phương National Park** to visiting the Fine Arts Museum or wandering around Hanoi’s streets.
+- 🌲 Exploring Vietnam’s nature and culture.
-- 🌊 Playing games like *Wuthering Waves* and translating lore & dialogues to improve my English while having fun.
 - ☕ Enjoying quiet coffee time alone or having deep conversations with friends about technology, philosophy, and the future.

 I strongly believe that experiences outside of coding help me become a better engineer and a more well-rounded person.